Frequently asked questions (FAQs)

 The new planning scheme will build on the strengths of the current planning scheme, while also providing new and enhanced direction for future development.

-The new planning scheme will seek to align with and continue to build on other council strategies and projects (for example, the Environment and Liveability Strategy, Community Strategy, Regional Economic Development Strategy and Coastal Hazard Adaptation Strategy) to ensure a consistent approach is delivered for the planning of our region.
+The new planning scheme will seek to align with and continue to build on other Council strategies and projects (for example, the Environment and Liveability Strategy, Community Strategy, Regional Economic Development Strategy and Coastal Hazard Adaptation Strategy) to ensure a consistent approach is delivered for the planning of our region.

 The new planning scheme will manage future growth and development across the Sunshine Coast to 2046.
-A proportion of this growth is anticipated to occur in the coastal corridor from Maroochydore to Caloundra.

-Being able to move around the Sunshine Coast easily and conveniently as we grow is an important part of maintaining our way of life and promoting a sustainable future for the generations to come.
-The Sunshine Coast public transport project is evaluating the options for providing an efficient and easy-to-access public transport system as an attractive alternative to travel by car.
-The new planning scheme will seek to integrate planning for high frequency public transport, as well as the broader Sunshine Coast Integrated Transport Strategy and other council and state government policies and strategies, with land use planning in the coastal corridor and beyond.
+The State Government is responsible for the delivery of public transport and is planning several major public transport network upgrades across the region The new planning scheme will seek to support and encourage the use of public transport.
+It will seek to integrate planning for public transport, as well as the broader Sunshine Coast Integrated Transport Strategy and other Council and State Government policies and strategies, with land use planning in the Maroochydore to Caloundra coastal corridor and beyond.
 In particular, the new planning scheme will help shape future land use and development, including through appropriate zoning, careful control of built form and protection of important environmental areas.

 In addition to recognising the role of high frequency public transport and other public transport improvements in supporting the growth of the region, the new planning scheme will also be based on other important planning principles such as containing urban sprawl, enhancing access to economic and community infrastructure and increasing the diversity of housing available in the region.